vicodut/C-Project-Generator/README.md

 ##Create a New C Project :
 Open  Command Palette (in windows: `CTRL+Shift+P`) and  execute `Create C Project`.

-An input box will apear on the bottom of Sublime, just give a name to your project and choose the folder of his creation.
+An input box will appear on the bottom of Sublime, just give a name to your project and choose the folder of his creation.

 ####File hierarchy of the new project :####